the-crypt-keeper/tldw/tldw_server-Fixups-Doing-2.md

 - Integration with Media_DB_v2.py
 - Comprehensive test suite

-**Total Phase 1 Progress: 92.5%**
+**Total Phase 1 Progress: 97.5%**

-The remaining 7.5% consists of:
+The remaining 2.5% consists of:
 - MCP client SDK development
-- Authentication for MCP
 - Additional documentation

-These items have been deferred to later phases as they are not blocking other development.
+MCP Authentication has been completed with JWT-based auth, RBAC, and fine-grained permissions.

 ---